 How should I store my remedies?

-Somewhere cool, dry and dark, and away from both strong smells and electronic devices.
+Somewhere cool, dry and dark, and away from strong smells and electronic devices.

 The fee charged covers the consultation, any further time spent in case analysis, the remedies prescribed directly out of the consultation, and telephone calls made between appointments no more than three months apart.